hermit41516-5/yuva-repos/README.md

-# yuva-repos
-Repository for virtual assistant YUVA
+# YUVA - Your User Authenticated Virtual Assistant

 Developed by **Shubhangi Chakraverty**

 A research-backed voice authentication and desktop virtual assistant system built using Python, MFCC feature extraction, and Gaussian Mixture Models.